 Vineyard & winemaking

 While it shares some similarities with pinot noir, pinot meunier buds later and ripens a little earlier, meaning it has a shorter growing cycle.
 This makes it a little less prone to issues with flowering and fruit set, and it also generally has less issues at harvest as the weather changes.
-Typically, the grapes will also be picked with a little more acid that pinot noir, but tannin levels will be lower.
+Typically, the grapes will also be picked with a little more acid than pinot noir, but tannin levels will be lower.
 Naturally, if using for sparkling wine, the grapes will be picked on the early side and they can contribute necessary acid in warmer seasons.
 Winemaking for table wine is not far removed from pinot noir.

 Where is pinot meunier grown?